ezietz/Instagram/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. I'd like to discuss how to implement the custom camera view.
 2. I'm curious about how to implement the messaging between users.
+I think it would be similar to the Parse Chat we implemented earlier.

 ## Video Walkthrough